m-adil-ali/EDA_and_Data_Wrangling/README.md

-# Objective:
+Objective:
-- Each file is consist of EDA and Data Wrangling practices
+- Each file consists of EDA and Data Wrangling practices